Stock Analysis · Manhattan Associates Inc (MANH)

 Overview

-• Services (implementation, consulting, and related professional services)
+• Services (implementation, consulting, and other professional services that help customers deploy and optimize the software)

 Key Figures